 Square ducts are adequate for a low-flow system, such as a building’s heating, ventilation and air conditioning (HVAC) system.
 But for the high cubic feet per minute (CFM) output of industrial heaters, elbows must have turning vanes built into them to allow air to flow correctly.
 Spiral ducts are more efficient at delivering heated air.

 Similarly, T-duct connectors tend to restrict airflow.
-In contrast, Y-fitting connectors, at a 45° angle, allows for an efficient distribution of air.
+In contrast, Y-fitting connectors, at a 45° angle, allow for an efficient distribution of air.

-Flex duct sounds like a great idea, but is rated for home heating systems.
-Industrial heaters will simply cook this type of duct.
-The insulation on the inside will crack, break apart.
+Flex duct sounds like a great idea but is rated for home heating systems.
+Industrial temporary heaters will simply cook this type of duct.
+The insulation on the inside will crack and break apart.
 Flaps and loose pieces can restrict air inside the duct and force the heater to shut down.
 Ductwork must be rated for the right temperature.
 For example, BABFAR temporary heaters have a 350° discharge temperature and force a large volume of air.

 Whenever possible, choose rigid ductwork.
 Soft materials are flexible and can easily dent, bend (as in the main image above), or collapse.
 Over two-thirds of the ductwork we collect at the end of a season is crushed or destroyed because it’s too weak.
 Ductwork needs to be rugged.

 Avoid dampers in ductwork.
 To adjust heat in their work area, people often close a damper or place something in front of a vent to block hot air.
 They don’t understand that heating a structure is an interrelated system.
 Blocking a vent affects the rest of the building and may even force a heating unit to shut down.
 Instead of blocking vents, the foreman or superintendent should be notified so they can adjust the discharge temperature on the temporary heater.